 This step requires meticulous effort from your side as you will remove and clean all the rocks, decors, and the fishbowl itself.

 - Wiping the bowl with a cloth or paper towel is always best.
-If you want to remove any leftover lime marks, use vinegar (mix an equal portion of vinegar and water) and scrub it clean using a toothbrush before dipping in freshwater to rinsing out all gunk!
+If you want to remove any leftover lime marks, use vinegar (mix an equal portion of vinegar and water) and scrub it clean using a toothbrush before dipping it in freshwater to rinse out all gunk!